cdxr/shrink/README.md

                     ++ [ T x y a' | a' <- shrink a ]
 ```

-Shrinking a `T` results in all the ways that you can shrink one component
+To shrink a `T a`, you take every shrink of each component and combine it with
-of the `T` combined with the original other components.
-Note how verbose
+every other original component.
+Note how verbose this definition is.
-this definition is.
-It would be nice if there was a simple, brief, and
+It would be nice if there was a shorter, simpler, and more composable way to
-composable way to express the same thing.
+express the same thing.

 At first glance it might seem that you can use the applicative instance
 for `[]` to achieve this.
 Then the definition would be: